api3dao/old-api3-docs/docs/chainapi/user-guides/deployments.md

 ### Download files

 These files are needed to deploy your Airnode.
 Inside the zip file, you will find a README, a file based on your cloud provider selection, config folder, and output folder.

-### Edit Files
+### Edit your downloaded files

 Use the instruction in the README and comments in the other files to add secrets that the `config.json` file will read.